-From there, I drove towards South Water Street right by Providence River.
+From there, I drove towards South Water Street right by the Providence River.
 Although it is not usually very busy, it looked particularly empty that day.
 I parked somewhere and photographed looking towards Wickenden St. as well as in the opposite direction looking at the center of the city with several skyscrapers drawing its skyline.
 Moving along, I arrived at the Point St. intersection and parked right at the intersection.
 I must admit, there were more cars going through that corner than I saw in other places.
 But you will see the streets empty, partly because I slightly delayed taking some photographs but mainly because it was nearly empty.

 Taking a right turn on Point St. I started the trip back home.
 Now it was around 4 PM, and some folks were probably returning home, tummy full, and perhaps a bit tipsy!
 There was a little more traffic on the streets, but nothing to compare the daily traffic by any stretch of the imagination.
 Pretty much on the same path I came, I headed back home with another pit stop in Pawtuxet.
 Broad Street was empty in both directions and the parking lot of a busy small plaza was decidedly empty, like all the streets on Christmas Day.
 And the old-fashioned street lights just came on.
 Shortly, I was home warming up.